AnticOwl/anticowl.github.io/_posts/2025-09-08-Motion-Blur-Shots.md

 #### How to

-1. While in game and UUU 5.x loaded.
+* While in game and UUU 5.x loaded.
 Press `Page Down` or `NumPad 0` to pause the game when driving.
-2. Press `Delete` then `Insert` to hide the HUD and enable the free camera.
+* Press `Delete` then `Insert` to hide the HUD and enable the free camera.
-3. Frame your shot (FOV, angle, etc).
+* Frame your shot (FOV, angle, etc).
-4. Go to UUU Client and enable the `Camera Path` window.
+* Go to UUU Client and enable the `Camera Path` window.
-5. Check the print screen below and do exactly as is.
+* Check the print screen below and do exactly as is.
 You will need 1 camera path and 2 nodes.
 These nodes need to be at the sample place.
 So click twice on `+`.
 Set the gamespeed to 0.05 or lower.
-6. Press F7 or `Play` to start.
+* Press F7 or `Play` to start.
 The camera will the follow the vehicle.
+P
-7. Press the assigned key to start the long exposure.
+* Press the assigned key to start the long exposure.
 <div style="width:65%; margin: auto;">
 <img src="https://github.com/user-attachments/assets/a7b48945-f786-470c-9ed5-e0266ed4ddd3" alt="UUU Camera Path" style="box-shadow: 3px 3px 3px gray;">
 </div>